Murder of Png Hock Seng: Aftermath

 On the other hand, for the case of Norhisham, who was tried in a separate court hearing, Justice Woo Bih Li referred to the precedent case of Allan Tan and noted that Norhisham's culpability was much higher than Allan Tan, as Norhisham was the mastermind and pre-planned the attack unlike Tan, and Norhisham's culpability exceeded even that of Hasik due to him being directly involved in the stabbing of Sulaiman, and he also did not surrender himself and chose to flee to Malaysia before his arrest.
 Justice Woo, however, stated that Norhisham previously went to jail for non-violent crimes and the fatal stabbing of Sulaiman was his first violent offence to date, and hence Justice Woo found it inappropriate to impose life imprisonment since Norhisham, compared to Hasik, should not be treated akin to a criminal who previously committed violent offences, and hence meted out a jail term of ten years with 16 strokes of the cane.

 The case of Aniza Essa, who manipulated her underaged boyfriend to murder her abusive husband in 2007, also made reference to the precedent case of Allan Tan.
 Aniza pleaded guilty to manslaughter after her murder charge was reduced on the grounds of diminished responsibility.
 Justice Chan Seng Onn, who convicted Aniza, found that despite the cold-blooded nature of the killing and the abhorrent nature of her conduct, Aniza's actions were a result of impaired mental faculties caused by depression at the time and it also affected her judgement, and her depression arose due to her husband's abusive behaviour.
-Justice Chan also stated that Aniza's condition was moderately severe and could still be addressed by treatment and her chances of re-offending were low, and it would be excessive to sentence her to life in jail due to the Allan Tan principles of required caution in sentencing an offender to life imprisonment.
+Justice Chan also stated that Aniza's condition was moderately severe and could still be addressed by treatment and her chances of re-offending were low, and it would be excessive to sentence her to life in jail due to the Allan Tan principles of required caution in sentencing a young offender to life imprisonment.
 Hence, Justice Chan handed her a jail term of nine years despite the prosecution's arguments for life imprisonment.

 In 2008, the government officially passed laws to enable judges the discretion to decide between life imprisonment or up to 20 years in jail for those convicted of manslaughter.